THE WEIGHT OF LIGHT (2018)

 Having completed his latest tour of Afghanistan, an Australian soldier is on leave and taking the opportunity to return to his family’s farm in regional New South Wales – he is looking forward to resting.
 However, as he makes his way home he is confronted by news that is both life-affirming and devastating, which pushes him to reveal a dark secret that clings like a ghost.
 Ultimately he must question everything he knows.
 What sort of man is he?
 What does it mean to be brave?
 And what future might be waiting for his family?

-Hume Conservatorium and The Street Theatre collaborated for the first time to bring this world premiere to Canbeera, Goulburn and Sydney in 2018, featuring outstanding baritone Michael Lampard and popular pianist Alan Hicks in a suspenseful production where song cycle met theatre and absolution was sought by all.
+Hume Conservatorium and The Street Theatre produced this world premiere in Canberra, Goulburn and Sydney in 2018, featuring outstanding baritone Michael Lampard and popular pianist Alan Hicks in a suspenseful production where song cycle met theatre and absolution was sought by all.

 Michael Lampard as The Soldier